CoinXu/store/README.md

 * use(mw:[StoreMiddleware](#storemiddleware)): this
 * getState(): Object
 * subscribe(observer:Function): this
+`Store` is base class only use by new operate.

 # StoreMiddleware
 Store middleware must be a function which receive three params.